colonaut/agnostic-nosql-persistence/README.md

 ###Issues
+- atomically we are screwed.
+We cannot ensure inserts of docs while we check for existence
 - Index on arrays exposes a joined list of arrays.
 Only works with string or number arrays.
 - Search on an array is in conceptual phases.
 We might go for query for comma separated string: array property contains, query for array: array contents equal in exact order.
 - query limits: not yet supported